 You don't have to wait until it gets dark.

 Don't stay too late!
 The subway and trains shut down just after midnight and taxis are very expensive.
 The subway and trains start running again about 5 AM.

-In the series of pictures below, I am at the north end of Omoide Yokochō.
+In this series of pictures, I am at the north end of Omoide Yokochō.
 I'm looking west along Yasukuni Dōri in the first picture below: